 For some people, the problem with metal may not be something that Western medicine recognizes.
 There are many who just feel that we shouldn’t put metal in our bodies, it’s just too dissimilar to the body’s natural composition and may interfere with its normal functioning.

-These are feelings that a metal-free dentist should understand and sympathise with.
+These are feelings that a metal-free dentist should understand and sympathize with.
 They should offer options that can make people feel more comfortable about their dental work.

 We Offer Metal-Free Dental Implants